-Many communities are already experiencing challenges associated with climate change--some becoming wetter, others drier, other experiencing severe storms or fires--but for many places and communities, the changes experienced in daily lives may seem disconnected from climate change.
+Many communities are already experiencing challenges associated with climate change--some becoming wetter, others drier, others experiencing severe storms or fires--but for many places and communities, the changes experienced in daily lives may seem disconnected from climate change.

 While climate change can seem like an environmental issue far away, it affects the local environment in profound ways.
 The differing pace and qualities of climate change have led to a wide range of effects in the environment and society.
 In areas like the US Midwest, a milder winter and a hotter summer are becoming the norm with associated seasonal flooding and drought.
 Spring bud break and wildflower bloom have advanced with milder winters, while the maple-syruping season has become shorter than it was half a century ago.